laniakea1990/Docker-Log-Collection/ji-zhu-xuan-xing/fluentd-logging-driver.md

-The`fluentd`logging driver sends container logs to the[Fluentd](http://www.fluentd.org/)collector as structured log data.
-Then, users can use any of the[various output plugins of Fluentd](http://www.fluentd.org/plugins)to write these logs to various destinations.
+The`fluentd`logging driver sends container logs to the [Fluentd](http://www.fluentd.org/) collector as structured log data.
+Then, users can use any of the [various output plugins of Fluentd](http://www.fluentd.org/plugins) to write these logs to various destinations.

 In addition to the log message itself, the`fluentd`log driver sends the following metadata in the structured log message: